 General education is the portion of our Catholic liberal arts curriculum that addresses the dispositions, skills, and knowledge of educated persons.

 Aligned with our mission and institutional learning outcomes, the Foundations, Explorations, & Vocations general education curriculum provides you with the foundation necessary to make thoughtful choices to learn, act, and contribute to society throughout your life.

 A Developmental Approach

-Students will take general education courses throughout their four years, allowing students to develop interdisciplinary problem-solving skills as they continue to deepen their knowledge in their major field of study.
-This curricular approach strengthens students’ critical thinking skills.
+You will take general education courses throughout your four years, allowing you to develop interdisciplinary problem-solving skills as you continue to deepen your knowledge in your major field.
+This curricular approach strengthens your critical thinking skills.

 In conjunction with a student’s major, the Foundations, Explorations, & Vocations General Education Curriculum will develop intellectual skills in these areas:

-Students will learn to use informal writing and oral communication as a tool develop knowledge and to
+- Students will learn to use informal writing and oral communication as a tool to develop knowledge and to

 - Express creative or inventive thinking